Hengle/TOTK-Mods-collection/README.md

 <p align="center">
       <strong><a href="https://ko-fi.com/maxlastbreath">Early Access Versions are still being released for TOTK.</a><br></strong>
       The Official Source for NX Optimizer/TOTK Optimizer is at <a href="https://www.nxoptimizer.com/">Official Website</a>.<br>
-      If you want to keep up with Updates, check the <a href="https://github.com/MaxLastBreath/nx-optimizer">Official GitHub</a>.<br>
+      If you want to keep up with Updates and find the source code for the Optimizer, check the <a href="https://github.com/MaxLastBreath/nx-optimizer">Official GitHub</a>.<br>
       If you need Help we also have an <a href="https://www.nxoptimizer.com/discord">Official Discord</a>.<br><br>
       Project Created and Maintained by <strong>MaxLastBreath</strong>.<br>
       Special Thanks to <strong>Hoverbike</strong>.